bvds/andes/docs/guides/manager_guide/README.md

 You are prompted to be sure you want to immediately terminate the user's session.

-Blocking a user's device sends this message to the Space Client:
+Blocking a user's device sends this message to the Space Client device:

+<pre><b>Error</b>
-<pre><b>Error</b> This device has been blocked indefinitely by an administrator.</pre>
+This user has had their access revoked indefinitely by an administrator

+OK</pre>

 To reactivate the device:
 <ol>